Bevingta/fMRI-to-images/README.md

 ### VDVAE: Obtaining and implementing the model

-- Sixth step.
+- 6th step.
 Download pretrained VDVAE model files from the following links:
   [imagenet64-iter-1600000-log.jsonl](https://openaipublic.blob.core.windows.net/very-deep-vaes-assets/vdvae-assets-2/imagenet64-iter-1600000-log.jsonl)
   [imagenet64-iter-1600000-model.th](https://openaipublic.blob.core.windows.net/very-deep-vaes-assets/vdvae-assets-2/imagenet64-iter-1600000-model.th)
   [imagenet64-iter-1600000-model-ema.th](https://openaipublic.blob.core.windows.net/very-deep-vaes-assets/vdvae-assets-2/imagenet64-iter-1600000-model-ema.th)
   [imagenet64-iter-1600000-opt.th](https://openaipublic.blob.core.windows.net/very-deep-vaes-assets/vdvae-assets-2/imagenet64-iter-1600000-opt.th)
   Place the files in the `vdvae/model/` folder.

-- Seventh step.
+- 7th step.
 Extract VDVAE latent features of stimuli images for any subject 'x' using `python scripts/vdvae_extract_features.py -sub x`.
 In order to make this work, the presence of an NVIDIA GPU that is CUDA-compatible is necessary.
 Moreover, one needs to install pytorch with CUDA support, referring to the instructions in [Pytorch Website](https://pytorch.org/get-started/locally/).
-- Eighth step.
+- 8th step.
 Train regression models from fMRI to VDVAE latent features and save test predictions using `python scripts/vdvae_regression.py -sub x`.
 Once again, this may cause errors related to the large dimensions of the data.

   #### Variant 1: Naive Remotion of Features
   It is possible to overcome this problem replacing the following line of code